RT-Thread/rtthread-manual-doc/basic/basic.md

 # Kernel Basics

-This chapter introduces the fundenmental concepts of RT-Thread kernel, including: introduction of the kernel itslef, bootup processes and some areas of the kernel configurations.
+This chapter introduces the fundenmental concepts of RT-Thread kernel, including: introduction of the kernel itslef, booting up processes and some areas of the kernel configuration.

 In the nutshell, this is only a brief introduction to software architecture decomposition and implementation of the real-time kernel.
 This will give understanding and concepts of how RT-Thread kernel works togther.
-After learning from this chapter, readers will have basic knowledge of each kernel components, system bootup proccesses, memory allocation and distrubtion, and methods of kernel configurations.
+After learning from this chapter, readers will have basic knowledge of each kernel components, system booting up proccesses, memory allocation and distrubtion, and methods of kernel configuration.

 ## Introduction to RT-Thread Kernel